-OK, OK, we know this one isn't breaking any molds.
-Having a wedding hashtag is de rigueur for a reason: It's the perfect way to gather all of those wedding moments you weren't able to capture yourself.
+Okay, okay, we know this one isn't breaking any molds.
+Having a wedding hashtag is de rigueur for a reason: it's the perfect way to gather all of those wedding moments you weren't able to capture yourself.

 3. Hire a Social-Media Team

 If you want your wedding's social media to feel clean and strategized, leave it up to a professional.
 You can hire a social media team to come to your wedding and post photos on your account for you.
 Don't forget to ask guests to unplug (more on that below) beforehand so they can focus on enjoying themselves instead of capturing every moment of the day.